Sharon-iguazio/mlrun/README.md

 <a id="db-operations"></a>
 ### Viewing Run Data and Performing Database Operations

-When you configure an MLRun database or API service, the results, parameters, and input and output artifacts of each run are recorded in the database.
+When you configure an MLRun database, the results, parameters, and input and output artifacts of each run are recorded in the database.
 You can view the results and perform operations on the database by using either of the following methods:

 - Using [the MLRun dashboard](#mlrun-ui)